dmcg/minutest/README.md

     }

-    // If you have more state, make a separate fixture class

-    class Fixture {
+    // If you have more state, make a separate fixture class class Fixture {
         val stack1 = Stack<String>()
         val stack2 = Stack<String>()
     }

+    // and then use it in your tests
     @TestFactory fun `separate fixture class`() = context<Fixture> {

         fixture { Fixture() }